ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - receiverGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.

-Here is a potential example for the message request body:
+Here is an example for the message request body:

 ```json
 {